lief-project/LIEF/doc/sphinx/tutorials/01_play_with_formats.rst

   header = binary.header

-Change the entry point and the target architecture (:class:`~lief.ELF.ARCH`):
+To change the entry point and the target architecture (:class:`~lief.ELF.ARCH`):

 .. code-block:: python

   header.entrypoint = 0x123
   header.machine_type = lief.ELF.ARCH.AARCH64

-and then commit these changes into a new ELF binary:
+Then, write these changes to a new ELF binary:

 .. code-block:: python

   binary.write("ls.modified")

-We can also iterate over the :class:`~lief.ELF.Section`\s as follows:
+We can also iterate over the :class:`~lief.ELF.Section` entries as follows:

 .. code-block:: python

   for section in binary.sections:
-    print(section.name) # section's name
+    print(section.name) # section name
-    print(section.size) # section's size
+    print(section.size) # section size
     print(len(section.content)) # Should match the previous print